Skip to Content

 biological control and companion planting strategies

-Nature actually has its own built-in pest control system — you just have to invite the right players into your garden.
+Nature has its own pest control crew — you just have to invite them in.

 Attracting Ladybugs and Predatory Insects